Which categories do you cover?

 How accurate is GemRate’s data?

-Why do PSA population reports decrease from time to time?
+Why do population reports decrease from time to time?

-- The most common reason for this is when PSA categorizes something - a card, a set, etc. For example, there have been recent examples where PSA moved sets into the soccer category that resulted in drops in the misc category.
+- The most common reason for this is when a grading company re-categorizes something - a card, a set, etc. For example, there have been examples where PSA moved sets into the soccer category that resulted in drops in the misc category.

-- On a much smaller scale - PSA occasionally goes back into the market to buy back a card that was deemed to be graded incorrectly.
+- On a much smaller scale - grading companies occasionally goes back into the market to buy back a card that was deemed to be graded incorrectly.
 That can also result in a decrease.

 Do items show up on the pop report on the same day they were graded?